-Monsoon lasts from July to September.
+However, monsoon lasts from July to September.
 The general temperature range during this time is from 21°c – 35°c.
-The monsoon season completely changes the landscape of Rajasthan as the rain showers refresh the otherwise arid conditions.
-You can particularly visit the lakes and national reserves in and around Rajasthan during this time as the rain revives the water bodies and there is a lot of greenery all around turning landscapes very picturesque
+Meanwhile, monsoon season completely changes the landscape of Rajasthan as the rain showers refresh the otherwise arid conditions.
+You can particularly visit the lakes and national reserves in and around Rajasthan during this time as the rain revives the water bodies and there is a lot of greenery all around turning landscapes very picturesque.

 Winter lasts from October to March.
 The general temperature range during this time is from 10°c – 27°c.
-The temperature does tend to vary a lot during this season sometimes reaching as low as 0°c.
+Temperature does tend to vary a lot during this season sometimes reaching as low as 0°c.
 This is a good time to visit as the sun and heat are not as intense and the days are much more pleasant.
-This season invites a lot of tourists and a lot of cultural events are held during this period.
+Thus, this season invites a lot of tourists and a lot of cultural events are held during this period.

 BEST PLACES TO VISIT IN RAJASTHAN

-Also known as the pink city of India due to the distinct pink color of the buildings, Jaipur was established in 1727 by Sawai Jaisingh II the ruler of Amber.
+Also, known as the pink city of India due to the distinctive pink color of the buildings, Jaipur was established in 1727 by Sawai Jaisingh II the ruler of Amber.
 The entire city is planned as per Vaastu Shastra, the detailed architecture of the city invites thousands of tourists every month.
-The city has many different forts, monuments, religious sites, gardens, markets and more
+The city has many different forts, monuments, religious sites, gardens, markets and more.

 Best tourist spots in Jaipur: